10 of the Best Theme Parks to Visit in the UK

 Where to stay: Salisbury Club Site is a 30-minute drive away from Paultons Park.

 There you have it, 10 of the best theme parks in the UK and plenty of places to camp nearby.
-If you’re looking for more inspiration and things to do view our holiday ideas.
+If you’re looking for more inspiration and things to do view our activity ideas.